 -

-Not Identifying All Factor Pairs: Ensure that you identify all factor pairs.
+Not Identifying All Factor Pairs: make sure you identify all factor pairs.
 Sometimes, it's easy to miss a factor pair, especially if the numbers are not immediately obvious.

 -